 Mike Frengel is an internationally recognized composer, performer, researcher, and educator.
 Born in Mountain View, California, Mike graduated with a B.A. in electroacoustic music from San Jose State University in 1995, where he studied composition and sound production with Allen Strange and Dan Wyman.
 He spent another three years in the San Francisco Bay Area working at Apple Computers Inc. as well as remaining affiliated with the C.R.E.A.M.
 Studios at SJSU as a Research Scientist.
 Mike completed his M.A. in electroacoustic music composition at the Bregman Studios at Dartmouth College in 1999 under the tutelage of Jon Appleton, Charles Dodge, Larry Polansky, and Christian Wolff.
 He completed his Ph.D. at City University, London, where he studied composition with Denis Smalley.
 His works have been included on the Sonic Circuits VII, ICMC’95, CDCM Vol.26, 2000 Luigi Russolo and ICMC 2009 compact discs and are performed at music events around the world.
 Mike is currently on the faculty of the music departments at Northeastern University and Boston Conservatory, where he teaches courses in music technology and composition.
-His recently completed book, The Unorthodox Guitar: A Guide to Alternative Performance Practice, will be published by Oxford University Press in 2017.
+His recently completed book, The Unorthodox Guitar: A Guide to Alternative Performance Practice, was published by Oxford University Press in 2017.